laravel-json-api/docs/1.0/getting-started/README.md

 # Introduction

-Laravel JSON API helps you easily implement [JSON:API](https://jsonapi.org) specification-compliant APIs to your Laravel applications.
+Laravel JSON:API helps you easily implement [JSON:API](https://jsonapi.org) specification-compliant APIs to your Laravel applications.

 Full details of the JSON:API specification can be found on their [website](https://jsonapi.org).

-## Laravel JSON API Features
+## Laravel JSON:API Features

 This package provides all the capabilities you need to add JSON:API compliant APIs to your Laravel application.
 We have extensive support for the full